Aslaan001/Creative-portfolio-Website-/README.md

 # 🌐 Creative Multi-Page Website — Assignment for Elite8 Digital

 Welcome!
-This project is a submission for the **next round of the hiring process at Elite8 Digital**.
+This project is a submission for the **Assignment round of the hiring process at Elite8 Digital**.
 It showcases a modern, interactive, and fully responsive multi-page website built using **React and TypeScript**.

 🔗 **Live Demo**: [https://eloquent-tanuki-c5f603.netlify.app/](https://eloquent-tanuki-c5f603.netlify.app/)